6th grade personification and hyperbole worksheets

 Sixth graders track these figures in real texts, where they carry tone: a city that never sleeps feels electric, and homework that buries you feels hopeless.
-Naming the device is the entry point to explaining the mood it creates, which is the analysis middle school asks for.
+Naming the device is the entry point to explaining the mood it creates.

 The kind of words you'll sort